Lewis and Clark Railway

 Lewis and Clark Railway train, February 2002.

-The Lewis and Clark Railway was a county-owned railroad located in Clark County, Washington.
+The Lewis and Clark Railway was a county-owned Class III shortline railroad located in Clark County, Washington.
 The line was 33 mi long, beginning at the BNSF interchange at Rye Junction in Vancouver, Washington and stretching northeast, passing through Brush Prairie and Battle Ground to the line's northern end past Yacolt.

 History

 Lewis and Clark Railway Shops, Battle Ground, February 2002.